Jeff9497/Job8earch/README.md

 **AI-Powered Job Search Platform**

 Job8earch is a modern job search platform that combines job listings with AI-powered features to help job seekers find their perfect role.
-Built with React and powered by OpenRouter AI models.
+Built with React and powered by various AI models.

 ## ✨ Features